Before a body can be cremated

 These certificates should be sent to the medical referee.

-Medical cause of death certificate still required: please note that a practitioner who did not attend the deceased before death (“alternate practitioner”) must still examine the body after death in order to issue a medical cause of death certificate.
+Please note that a practitioner who did not attend the deceased before death must still examine the body after death in order to issue a medical certificate of cause of death.